jackeinbinder01/Abstractive-Summarizer/README.md

-# Just Pick One:
+# BART vs. PEGASUS for News Summarization:
-## Abstractive Summarization of News Articles Using BART and PEGASUS
+## Just Pick One: Abstractive Summarization of News Articles Using BART and PEGASUS